Gibstick/nadekobot_fork/docs/jsons-explained.md

 This part is completely optional, **however it's necessary for music and a few other features to work properly**.

 - **GoogleAPIKey**
-    - Required for Youtube Song Search, Playlist queuing, URL Shortener and lot more.
+    - Required for Youtube Song Search, Playlist queuing, and a few more things.
     - Follow these steps on how to setup Google API keys:
         - Go to [Google Console][Google Console] and log in.
         - Create a new project (name does not matter).